anamika1302/CS539-Ventilator-Pressure-Prediction/README.md

 ## Conclusion
 1. Good scores were obtained with 3 to 5 layers Bi-LSTM layers.
 2. Bi-LSTM Model performed  better than Xgboost.
-3. MSE of the Bi-LSTM model was better than that of Xgboost
+3. MAE of the Bi-LSTM model was better than that of Xgboost

 ### References